 Prior to joining the Center for CBT, Dr. Morrison was a pediatric neuropsychologist at the Child Mind Institute.
 Following the completion of her doctorate in clinical psychology at Pepperdine University, Dr. Morrison completed her internship at New York University’s Rusk Institute for Rehabilitation Medicine and her formal post-doctoral fellowship in pediatric neuropsychology at Sutter Medical Foundation.
-Dr. Morrison has extensive training and experience working in a range of settings, including outpatient programs, and inpatient hospitals, and the school system.
+She has also received specialty training at the University of California Los Angeles and Children’s Hospital of Los Angeles.
+Dr. Morrison has extensive training and experience working in a range of settings, including outpatient programs, inpatient hospitals, and the school system.
 The breadth of Dr. Morrison’s work in these settings enables her to effectively evaluate and advocate for youth from diverse backgrounds, with a range of medical and learning concerns.

 Dr. Julia Brillante